MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-aspnet-applications.md

 In ASP.NET versions prior to ASP.NET Core, you must enable debugging in the application's web.config file.

-1. In Visual Studio, open the web.config file.
+1. In Visual Studio, open the project's web.config file.

     > [!NOTE]
     > You cannot access the web.config file remotely by using a Web browser.
 For security reasons, [!INCLUDE[vstecasp](../code-quality/includes/vstecasp_md.md)] configures Microsoft IIS to help prevent direct browser access to Web.config files.
 If you try to access a configuration file by using a browser, you will get HTTP access error 403 (forbidden).